On Humans

 Why did the great powers of Asia stagnate whilst Europe was rising?
 This question—often called the Great Divergence—is one of the most defining questions of modern history.

-In this talk, I use the case of Britain and India to probe that divide.
+Few case studies illuminate this question as well as the contrast between Britain and India.
 Did colonialism make Britain rich and India poor?
 Or was Britain’s rise already underway before conquest?
-And what does all this tell us about the everyday experiences of the people of on two...
+And what does all this tell us about the everyday experiences of...

 Mark as Played